 Dr Adrian J. Wallbank

-Adrian joined Brookes in October 2021 as a Lecturer in Educational Development.
+Adrian joined Brookes in October 2021.

 Adrian previously established, directed and led the Integrated Foundation Year and Academic Writing and Communication programmes at Royal Holloway and has taught across a spectrum of both staff and student-facing programmes since 2008 in areas as diverse as eighteenth-century poetry and philosophy, Romanticism, academic writing and literacies and educational development.